+'''

 -facet-regions <MY_REGIONS_FILE>

+'''

-in which [MY_REGIONS_FILE] is a file the contains the facet definitions using the DS9 region file format.
+in which [MY_REGIONS_FILE] is a file containing the facet definitions in the DS9 region file format.
+For a detailed explanation on the expected file format, see the explanation on DS9 region file.

 Enabling the facet beam correction can be done with the option